Dandush03/capstone-build-linter/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone who's code was used
-- Thanks to Microverse for it Support!
+- Thanks to Microverse for its Support!

 ---